amplab/training/ampcamp/succinct.md

 {:toc}

-Succinct is a distributed data store that supports a wide range of point queries directly on a compressed representation of the input data.
-We recently released Succinct Spark, as a Spark package, that enables search, range and random access queries on compressed RDDs.
-This release allows users to use Apache Spark as a document store (with search on documents) similar to ElasticSearch, a key-value interface (with search on values) similar to HyperDex, and an experimental DataFrame interface (with search along columns in a table).
+[Succinct](http://succinct.cs.berkeley.edu) is a distributed data store that supports a wide range of point queries directly on a compressed representation of the input data.
+In this exercise, we will work with Succinct Spark, a Spark package that enables search, range and random access queries directly on compressed RDDs.
+The package allows users to use Spark as a document store (with search on documents) similar to ElasticSearch, a key-value interface (with search on values) similar to HyperDex, and an experimental DataFrame interface (with search along columns in a table).

+The exercise is in three steps.
+First, we will practice constructing a Succinct RDD using a small Wikipedia dataset.
+Next, we will practice executing a set of queries directly on this compressed RDD will a focus on understanding the API exposed by Succinct Spark.
+Finally, we will work with a much larger Wikipedia dataset and observe some of the benefits of Succinct Spark.

 ## Creating a Succinct RDD